 I’ve come across some individuals with the mentality that employees should be happy they even have jobs or get paid anything for the work they do, particularly in a downturned economy.
-An employer which has a low value for employees can pretty much guarantee a lack of loyalty from employees.
+Trust me.
+Banking on your employees’ commitment to supporting their basic needs is not one of the winning employee retention strategies.
+An employer which has a low value for employees can pretty much guarantee a lack of loyalty from workers.
 Though I think that attitude is an extreme case, fair compensation is a way to show your appreciate and value for the work your employees do.
 So, show employees some respect and pay them fairly.
 And don’t forget other ways to compensate employees, which I’ll talk about in the next post.

 Offer professional growth opportunities